-From the Figure 3 when aircraft altitude is 10000 m, one can see that for the distances up to 100 km from the border signal is received mainly by the side lobe of ATS ground receiver with corresponding antenna gain.
+From Figure 3 when aircraft altitude is 10000 m, it can be noted that for the distances up to 100 km from the borderline the interference at the ATS ground receiver is received mainly by the side lobe of antenna pattern (with corresponding antenna gain).
 At the distance of approximately 120 km from the border antenna gain reaches 22 dBi and only from 240 km antenna gain exceeds 27 dBi.

 It is also worth to note the difference between line-of-sight (LOS) wave propagation versus radio horizon (RH) for different aircraft altitudes.
 Assuming a perfect sphere with no terrain irregularity, the distance to the horizon from an aircraft transmitter (i.e., line of sight) to the ground receiver can be calculated as follow